-If you have a splenectomy due to a ruptured spleen, further treatment usually isn't necessary.
-If splenectomy was performed to treat another disorder, additional treatment may be required, depending on your medical situation.
+If you had splenectomy due to a ruptured spleen, further treatment usually isn't necessary.
+If it was done to treat another disorder, additional treatment may be required.

 Life without a spleen

 After splenectomy other organs in your body take over most of the functions previously performed by your spleen.
 You can be active without a spleen, but you're at increased risk of becoming sick or getting serious infections.
 This risk is highest shortly after surgery.
 People with a spleen may also have a harder time recovering from an illness or injury.

 To reduce your risk of infection, your doctor may recommend vaccines against pneumonia, influenza, Haemophilus influenza type b (Hib) and meningococci.
 In some cases, he or she may also recommend preventive antibiotics, especially for children under 5 and those with other conditions that increase their risk of serious infections.

 After splenectomy, notify your doctor at the first sign of an infection, such as: